Home HeadphonesHeadphone Comparisons AKG K240 vs. Samson SR850: In Depth Comparison

 The grill shape on the K240 is also a bit different: there are 8 small round holes and under those holes are 3 rings that reveal a semi-open design.

-Other than that, both headphones have those small rods that run over the top of the headband and all the way down to the ear cups.
-This provides the framing and support for both the 850 and 240.
+Other than that, both headphones have those small rods that run over the top of the headband and down to the ear cups.
+This provides the framing and support for both.

 Lastly, you’ll find “AKG” stamped on top of the headband for the K240.
 There are no such indicators on the 850.